 Step 1.
 Define Your Goals, Research Your Options, Make Your Plans

 Given that buying a home is such a big step, it’s all the more

 important for you to educate and prepare yourself as much as

 possible in advance.
 This means clearly determining why you’re

 buying and what kind of home you’re looking for.
-And because buying and
+And because buying

 your current financial situation and projecting how much you can

 Once you’ve answered these questions even tentatively you’ll be in a better position to research your housing and mortgaging options, as well as create an action plan and timelines for moving forward.
 You may want to do this yourself, but you may also benefit by consulting an experienced REALTOR® right from the start.